-7.2.1.1.
-We support

-- 7.2.1.1.1.
+- 7.2.1.1.
+We support: - 7.2.1.1.1.
 Continuation of a counter-cyclical program like the Price Loss Coverage (PLC) program and a revenue program like the ARC program, including using RMA data as the primary source to determine a more accurate county yield as long as RMA data at the farm level data is protected from FOIA.
 If ARC-County is continued, we support changes to make the program more effective and fairer to all farmers; - 7.2.1.1.2.
 If existing programs continue, the opportunity for farmers to re-elect and/or re-enroll; - 7.2.1.1.3.
-Basing Title I payments on historic, rather than planted, acres;
+Basing Title I payments on historic, rather than planted, acres; - 7.2.1.1.4.

-- 7.2.1.1.4.
 Modifying "Actively Engaged" rules to more broadly define "family" by including non-lineal familial relationships such as first or second cousins.
-The family farm exemption from the management restriction and recordkeeping requirements should remain in place: - 7.2.1.1.5.
-Developing farm savings accounts as a risk management option for all producers; and - 7.2.1.1.6.
-The current provisions for the peanut program in the 2014 Farm Bill.
+The family farm exemption from the management restriction and recordkeeping requirements should remain in place; - 7.2.1.1.5.
+Developing farm savings accounts as a risk management option for all producers; - 7.2.1.1.6.
+The current provisions for the peanut program in the 2018 farm bill; and - 7.2.1.1.7.
+Individual farm program payments for any actively engaged farmer regardless of the farm's organizational structure.